LiquidPT/homeassistant-minimalistic-area-card/README.md

 ![Sample preview](docs/sample.png)

 This is a fork of [junalmeida/homeassistant-minimalistic-area-card](https://github.com/junalmeida/homeassistant-minimalistic-area-card), and I would like to thank the original author.
-The reason for renaming can be found in [issue 128)(https://github.com/LesTR/homeassistant-minimalistic-area-card/issues/128).
+The reason for renaming can be found in [issue 128](https://github.com/LesTR/homeassistant-minimalistic-area-card/issues/128).

 ## Migration from the original card

-- install this one from HACS
+- install this one from HACS - NOT YET - see https://github.com/LesTR/homeassistant-minimalistic-area-card/issues/128 for details.
 - replace type from `custom:minimalistic-area-card` by `custom:better-minimalistic-area-card`.

 ## Options